How To Tell If Your Rash Is From Stress & What To Do About It

 According to Joshua Zeichner, M.D., director of cosmetic and clinical research in the department of dermatology at Mount Sinai Hospital, stress is also associated with the development of hives—the same type of spots that develop when you have an allergic reaction.
 These raised, blotchy, red welts can vary in size and appear all over the body.
 Sometimes hives first manifest as general skin swelling in one area and then disappear and reappear elsewhere.
 Hives are often itchy or have a tingling, burning sensation.

 For people with existing skin conditions, stress can also worsen symptoms or cause more flare-ups.
-One 2013 medical review found that stress seems to exacerbate atopic dermatitis by impairing the immune response and skin barrier function, while another 2018 review concluded that it's a big trigger for both the onset and exacerbation of psoriasis.
+One 2013 medical review found that stress seems to exacerbate atopic dermatitis2 by impairing the immune response and skin barrier function, while another 2018 review concluded that it's a big trigger for both the onset and exacerbation of psoriasis3.

 Who gets stress-induced rashes?